 What your BMI means

-Once you have calculated your BMI, you can determine your healthy weight range.
+Once you have calculated your BMI, you can work out your healthy weight range.

 If you have a BMI of: